graysoncroom/daily-health-check/README.md

 # daily-health-check
 A simple python script made in an attempt to automate an annoying daily COVID-19 survey.

+It is not my intention to violate any UTD guidelines, nor am I aware if I am doing so.
+The only intention is to automate the process of completing the daily health check every day with a much higher accuracy brought forth by the automation.

+I do not accept any responsibility for any other person other than myself utilizing this script.

+I recommend that this script should be used for educational purposes only.

 ## Dependencies
 This script uses a library called splinter to run and manage a browser (typically headless) via python.

+This script also uses the chromedriver which you can find here: https://chromedriver.chromium.org/

 To install splinter, make sure you have pip and run: `pip install splinter`

 Note that this may require admin level privileges as it installs the library globally.

+To install chromedriver, go to the link above and download the correct version for your system.

+This will download a compressed file, extract the chromedriver.exe file and place it somewhere in your path.

+## Program arguments

+You must run this script with either, "Yes"/"yes" or "No"/"no" which correspond to answers of the question:

+Will you be on campus today?

 ## Required Data Files